Deploying WordPress Using the CCI Console

 Security Group

 Select a security group.
 If no security group is available, create one first.
-The security group cannot be changed once selected.
+The security group cannot be changed after the namespace is created.

 - (Optional) Specify advanced settings.